Maniteja0126/wellness-retreats/README.md

 # Wellness Retreat

 This repository contains the code for the Wellness Retreat project.
-It includes a frontend and backend application, along with deployment configurations for Kubernetes and Docker.
+It includes a frontend and backend application, along with deployment configurations using Docker.

 ## Table of Contents